LelandSindt/analoguEnvoy/readme.md

 All three versions use PWM to drive analogue gauges with a 3v range.

 ## Meters
-I have been using [this 15v meter from Amazon](https://www.amazon.com/Baomain-Analogue-Voltage-Analog-Voltmeter/dp/B06XXM74SC/) and converting them to 3v range by swapping out the internal 15kΩ resistor with a 3kΩ resitor.
+I have been using [this 15v meter from Amazon](https://www.amazon.com/Baomain-Analogue-Voltage-Analog-Voltmeter/dp/B06XXM74SC/) and converting them to 3v range by swapping out the internal 15kΩ resistor with a 3kΩ resistor.

 ## Custom Face
-[face.svg](./face/face.svg) is a bitmap to vector conversion of a screen schot of the designed I used in Cricut Design Space.
+[face.svg](./face/face.svg) is a bitmap to vector conversion of a screenshot of the designed I used in Cricut Design Space.
 Not ideal, but it should give you a place to start.
 (I could not find a way to directly export from Design Space.)

 ![face](./face/face.svg)